Documentation, Reference Materials and Tutorials for Envira Gallery

 Q: What kind of permissions does Envira require when connecting with my Dropbox account?

-A: Envira Dropbox Importer requires that you grant Envira read only access to all images in your Dropbox account.
+A: Envira Dropbox Importer requires that you grant Envira read only access to all images in your Dropbox account via an activation code.

 Q: Can I auto-populate a gallery from a folder in my Dropbox account instead of manually adding images?